sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: IsSpatial()

-     Returns true if the :ref:`data-domain` of the image is 'SPATIAL'.
+     Returns true if the :ref:`data-domain` of the image is :obj:`SPATIAL`.

      :rtype: bool